All Episodes

 That's great.

-Uh that's the reality.
+That's the reality.

 If you go the UN route, everybody will die.

-Uh but don't worry about it.
+But don't worry about it.

-Kofi Annan uh got his guy to make a big report on what was happening in Sudan, and they issued a report saying, don't worry, it's not genocide.
+Kofi Annan got his guy to make a big report on what was happening in Sudan, and they issued a report saying, don't worry, it's not genocide.

-No, it w it wasn't a hate, it wasn't a hate crime.
+No, it wasn't a hate crime.

 It wasn't a hate crime.